-After clicking on the “System” link from the menu, you’ll notice the option to check out everything to do with the display first in the left side pane.
+After clicking System from the Windows Settings menu, you will notice all categories for customizing the display first in the left side pane.
 You can change the brightness level from here.
 (The user interface inside the display section has changed quite a bit since before the Creators Update.
 You always had the chance to modify the brightness level by using a bar similar to how it shows now post Creators Update, but the brightness bar was further down the page.
 Microsoft has also chosen to remove the large picture of the display which was taking too much attention away from what else was on offer and making it harder than necessary to navigate.
 The user interface of the display section is definitely better after the Creators Update.)

-Inside the “Devices” section you get the chance to turn Bluetooth on or off, connect other devices like the Surface Book to USB 3.0 and connect other devices like the Surface pen that comes with the Surface Book and Surface Pro (plus the Surface laptop now), and use the Surface integration service.
+Inside the Devices section you can turn Bluetooth on or off, connect other devices like the Surface Book to USB 3.0 and connect other devices like the Surface pen that comes with the Surface Book and Surface Pro (plus the Surface laptop now), and use the Surface integration service.
 It’s also in here where you find the printers and scanners that you have connected to the computer.
 If you want to change the default printer in Windows 10, you still need to do that from the Control Panel.
-You can click also click on the “Mouse” from the left pane and choose how many lines the mouse scrolls each time, toggle the switch for scrolling inactive windows when hovered, choose to set the primary mouse button (between it being the left or right) and choose how many lines are scrolled when you scroll the mouse.
-The “Touchpad” link in the left pane gives you the chance to enable and disable the touchpad, choose to have the touchpad on or off when the mouse is connected, change the speed of the cursor (faster or slower depending on your preference), choose the sensitivity of the touchpad, as well as choose what functions that touchpad has on offer, such as the option to choose a two finger tap to right-click.)
-The “Typing” from the left pane lets you choose if you want Windows to autocorrect misspelled words for you or not, choose if you want Windows to highlight misspelled words for you if you want, toggle show text suggestions and adding a space after the suggestions on or off, the chance to add a period after double-tapping the spacebar and get access to many toggles for the touch keyboard.
+You can click also click on the Mouse from the left pane and choose how many lines the mouse scrolls each time, toggle the switch for scrolling inactive windows when hovered, choose to set the primary mouse button (between it being the left or right) and choose how many lines are scrolled when you scroll the mouse.
+The Touchpad link in the left pane gives you the chance to enable and disable the touchpad, choose to have the touchpad on or off when the mouse is connected, change the cursor speed (faster or slower depending on your preference), choose the touchpad sensitivity, as well as choose what functions that touchpad has on offer, such as the option to choose a two finger tap to right-click.)
+The Typing from the left pane lets you choose if you want Windows to autocorrect misspelled words for you or not, choose if you want Windows to highlight misspelled words for you if you want, toggle show text suggestions and adding a space after the suggestions on or off, the chance to add a period after double-tapping the spacebar and get access to many toggles for the touch keyboard.
 There’s also some features for the Surface pen and Windows Ink Workspace.
 Plus the chance to choose to have Autoplay on or off for autoplaying all media and devices.
-The “USB” at the bottom lets you get notifications for any issues with USB drivers connecting, and the chance to turn off the option for stopping the device when the screen turns off which is useful if you have trouble connecting devices.
+The USB at the bottom lets you get notifications for any issues with USB drivers connecting, and the chance to turn off the option for stopping the device when the screen turns off which is useful if you have trouble connecting devices.